Jonathan2251/lbd/source/gpu.rst

   a Core.

 The main() run on CPU while the saxpy() run on GPU.
-Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and in y array to GPU and get result from GPU to y array.
+Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and y arrays to GPU and get result from GPU to y array.
 Since both of these memory transfers trigger the DMA functions without CPU operation, it may speed up by running both CPU/GPU with their data in their own cache repectively.
-After DMA memcpy from cpu's memory to gpu's, gpu operate the whole loop of matrix operation for "y[] = a*x[]+y[];" instructions with one Grid.
+After DMA memcpy from cpu's memory to gpu's, gpu operates the whole loop of matrix operation for "y[] = a*x[]+y[];" instructions with one Grid.
 Furthermore liking vector processor, gpu provides Vector Mask Registers to Handling IF Statements in Vector Loops as the following